 Fear Tends to Magnify Threats

 Curiosity and stubbornness made me keep on.
 I LOVE this walk.
 Do you have something like this in your life that gives you such peace and fortifies you so much?
 This park, this walk does that for me.
 I kept thinking, “Maybe they’re right, but maybe the snake is gone by now.”
-I don’t want to give this up!
+No way I’ll give this up!

 I kept on walking listening to “O the Glory of His Presence.”
 The sun was so bright.
 The clouds big and full.
 The prairie grasses were swaying, as if to the music.
 (I live in the Midwest).
 Somewhat cautiously I climbed, higher and higher.